wanadev/obsidian-api/doc/application-side-api.md

 ## Configuration

-The integration can send aconfiguration object to the application before it was initialized (parameters are passed through the `iframe` URL).
+The integration can send a configuration object to the application before it was initialized (parameters are passed through the `iframe` URL).
 To get the configuration, just call the `$getConfig()` static method of the `ObsidianApi`
 class: